saltstack/salt-get-started/system/python.md

 #### Modules are used differently by each subsystem!

 If you glanced at the salt source folder, you are probably feeling a bit overwhelmed by Python code about now.
-Fortunately, there are only two module types that you really need to interact with directly: execution modules (`salt.module`) and state modules (`salt.states`).
+Fortunately, there are only two module types that you really need to interact with directly: execution modules (`salt.modules`) and state modules (`salt.states`).

 The modules that let you format job results (`salt.outputters`) are enabled using the `--out` argument when calling the `salt` command.
 Most of the other subsystem modules are enabled in the Salt master or minion configuration files, including auth, beacons, engines, fileserver, pillar, proxy, returners, and probably one or two others that I missed.
 And some you don't have to do anything with, such as grains, since they do their work automatically.